mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ### Device integrated with Mender

-Before building for your device with Mender, Mender needs to be integrated with your device (most notably with U-Boot).
+Mender needs to integrate with your device, most notably with the boot process.
 This integration enables robust and atomic rollbacks with Mender.
+Please see [Device integration](../../devices) for general requirements and adjustment you might need to make before building.

-The following reference devices are already integrated with Mender, so if you are building for one of these you do not need to do any integration:
+The following reference devices are already integrated with Mender and covered by automated tests to ensure they work well:

 <!--AUTOVERSION: "meta-mender/tree/%"/ignore-->
 * [Raspberry Pi 3](https://github.com/mendersoftware/meta-mender/tree/sumo/meta-mender-raspberrypi?target=_blank) (other revisions are also likely to work)